idefix-code/idefix/doc/source/modules/braginskii.rst

 (Eq.
 (6)-(7) from Sharma & Hammett 2007).
 However in the same paper, the authors showed that this implementation can lead to unphysical heat flux from high to low temperature regions.
-We therefore implemented slope limiters for the computation of these transverse fluxes, as described in Eq.
+We therefore implemented slope limiters for the computation of these transverse heat fluxes, as described in Eq.
 (17) from Sharma & Hammett (2007).
-Only the van Leer and the Monotonized Central (MC) limiters are available since minmod has been found to be too diffusive.
+Only the van Leer and the Monotonized Central (MC) limiters are available since the minmod limiter has been found to be too diffusive.
 Transverse viscous fluxes are limited in the same manner, as described by ZuHone et al. (2015) in their fifth footnote.